-Smart Cities and the Pursuit of Utopian Urbanism
+Smart Cities, Technology, and the Pursuit of Urban Utopias

 A look at 21st-century city-building.
 Is the utopian “smart city” within our grasp?